Storm Damage: Saying Goodbye - Tree Planting and Care

 Farewell to a Friend

 A rotten inner core in the trunk or structural weakness in branches can cause a split trunk.
-The wounds are too large to ever mend, and the tree has lost its lifeline between roots and leaves.
+The wounds are too large to mend, and the tree has lost its lifeline between roots and leaves.
 This tree is all but dead.

 graphic: Showing a tree broken in half